Davis8483/MCBE-Shovel-Land-Claim/README.md

 This addon uses a block balance for claim creation.
 Your claim block balance is displayed in the main menu of the claim shovel.
 You will obtain x number of claim blocks(set by admin) for every hour you play.

 ## Operator Panel
 An Operator Panel is included for managing all aspects of this addon.
-It can be obtained by giving yourself the `shovel.op` tag.
+It can be obtained by giving yourself the `shovel.op` tag.<br>
+`/tag @s add shovel.op`

 **Addon Config** - Allows you to change the Claim Block hourly payment, starting claim block amount, claim minimum width requirement, and max number of claims a player can have.